dimpurr/awesome-acg-machine-learning/README.md

 ### TensorFlow

 - [IllustrationGAN](https://github.com/tdrussell/IllustrationGAN) - A simple, clean TensorFlow implementation of Generative Adversarial Networks with a focus on modeling illustrations
-- [Tensorflow-ACGAN-Anime-Generation](https://github.com/ctwxdd/Tensorflow-ACGAN-Anime-Generation) - Tensorflow implementation of "Towards the Automatic Anime Characters Creation with Generative Adversarial Networks" which related to [make.girls.moe](http://make.girls.moe)
+- [Tensorflow-ACGAN-Anime-Generation](https://github.com/ctwxdd/Tensorflow-ACGAN-Anime-Generation) - Tensorflow implementation of "Towards the Automatic Anime Characters Creation with Generative Adversarial Networks" which is related to [make.girls.moe](https://make.girls.moe)

 ### PyTorch